-On the plus side, any allowance given weekly, biweekly, or monthly gives your child the opportunity to manage money on a regular basis in a way that’s similar to a paycheck.
-It’s easier to apportion funds for specific purposes, and the child can plan ahead based on expected future income.
+On the plus side, any weekly, biweekly, or monthly allowance gives your child the opportunity to manage money regularly in a way that’s similar to a paycheck.
+It’s easier to save for specific goals, and the child can make plans based on expected future income.

-2. The “Pay as Needed” Allowance
+2. The Pay-as-Needed Allowance

-3. The “Earn Money for Chores” Allowance
+3. The Earn-Money-for-Chores Allowance

 An alternative is to have a list of chores with a set price per chore.
-You might require your child to choose a minimum number of chores, or leave it up to her or him.
+You might require your child to choose a minimum number of chores or leave it up to them.
 More involved work pays more money, while quick or easy tasks pay less.

 4. The Hybrid

-What Is the Going Rate?
+What’s the Going Rate?